darfij/open-covid-mask/README.md

 This mask is **OF COURSE** dangerous to use and should not be used!!
 * the full list of dangers is too long to be posted here and a simple google "respirator DIY danger" will provide all the information         needed

+Aiming to design a face mask that meets many important chrteria like:
+*-is safe
+*-filters (pasivisez)123nm particles to a significant degree *-adheres to the wearers face preventing leakage
+*-can be made with a 3d printer and household suplies *-does not iritate the skin is of course dificult but I propose it is not imposible and I chalange all willing to collaborate to help in this joint atempt.

+Here in Croatia we are currently fighting two major threths that both deplete the face mask supply.
+Besides the covid-19 pandemy we had a earthquake in Zagreb with disasterous impact on cyty center buildings.
+There are no dust protection masks to be found!

+Here you will find work in progress on 3 different types of masks that can be 3d printed.
+Determination of their suitability , optimisation of production, testing, availability are the areas we need your help with.

 These are the files, instructions and collaborations to build an open source "homemadable" printed face mask that aims to be easy to print, protect against the 128nm COVID-19 virus both by passive filtration and by active virus suppression.
 The aim is to have a mask that is better than the single use models, not for prolonged multiple use,